 Frequently Asked Questions About Canada Startup Visa Official Website

-Do I need a Canadian address to apply for the start-up visa?
+Do I need a Canadian address to apply for the Start-up Visa?

 No, you don’t need a Canadian address.
 If you have the funds, innovative business concepts, and potential to thrive in a global market, you can apply outside Canada.
 The program aims to attract foreign investors to boost the Canadian economy.